Momonhg/REACT-pricing-component/README.md

 - Add to a future MERN stack project.

-# How to Create React App
+# How to Create React App and Deploy on Vercel

 This directory is a brief example of a [Create React App](https://github.com/facebook/create-react-app) site that can be deployed to Vercel with zero configuration.